Infinite-Sum-Games/chadrc/README.md

 > CONFIGURATION FOUND AT ~/.config/picom/picom.conf

 #### 5. `polybar`
 Your top-bar for getting system stats.
-That's it.
+There are too many default configs which can be commented out because the program itself is a bit resource intensive.
+In-case you wish to switch to something simple there is always `i3bar` which comes as a separate package.
+Additionally, there are too many unixporn configs where you see people using multiple polybar setup.
+This is aesthetically pleasing but bleeds out RAM as each bar renders separately.

 > CONFIGURATION FOUND AT ~/.config/polybar/config.ini